thomasclarke1969/documentation/transition/ios/new-concepts.md

 ## Sync Notifications

-The Layer client now provides a flexible notification system for informing applications when changes have occured on domain objects in response to synchronization activities.
+The Layer client now provides a flexible notification system for informing applications when changes have occurred on domain objects in response to synchronization activities.
 The system is designed to be general purpose and alerts your application to the creation, update, or deletion of an object.
 Changes are modeled as simple dictionaries with a fixed key space.

 LayerKit leverages key-value observing to notify your application when changes occur.
-Your application should observe `LYRClientObjectsDidChangeNotification` in order to recieve notifications.
+Your application should observe `LYRClientObjectsDidChangeNotification` in order to receive notifications.

 ```objectivec
 [[NSNotificationCenter defaultCenter] addObserver:self